 Bradley University international programs have continued successfully and uninterrupted during the atmosphere of security concerns in recent years.
-No one, of course, can guarantee others that they will be safe and secure under all circumstances, either in the U.S. or abroad, and we have never made such a pledge.
+These days, of course, no one can guarantee others that they will be safe under all circumstances, either in the U.S. or abroad.
 We must all remember, though, that security is no more an international than a domestic issue; the threat of terrorism exists everywhere, at home as well as abroad.
-Our decisions about moving forward with Bradley Study Abroad programs have consistently been well-founded and will always be carefully considered.
-We are mindful that Americans at home and abroad have witnessed an unprecedented series of events in recent years, even including incidents in long-term Bradley study abroad locations, such as London.
+We are mindful that Americans at home and abroad have witnessed an unprecedented series of events in recent years.
 On the other hand, safety and security abroad have been longstanding considerations for international programs.
-Our office is in routine contact about security matters with official government agencies as well as international education organizations, and we pay careful attention to the advice of our government and others.
-We would communicate and act immediately upon official notification of any compelling, extraordinary, or specific threat in the venues where we conduct our programs.
-Students would be notified by our office should any program changes, cancellations, or postponements be necessary in the future.
+Our office is in routine contact about security matters with official government agencies as well as international education organizations, and we pay careful attention to the advice of our government and affiliate organizations.
+We would communicate and act immediately upon being notified of any compelling, extraordinary, or specific threat in the venues where we conduct our programs.
+Students would be notified if any program changes, cancellations, or postponements became necessary.
 Our program decisions will continue to be made with all due consideration, and always with the safety and security of our participants foremost.

-When you’re abroad: No matter how "usual" things may seem in foreign locations, it is essential that you continue to follow the advice we provide.
-We do not encourage fear, but must remind all program participants to exercise vigilance.
-All study abroad students should exercise caution, keep us informed of any unusual incidents, and contact their professors or program director if they have questions.
-In addition, please take the time to read the points made below.
-They could prove to be important for your safety.
-We recommend these measures wherever and whenever a student travels; they are not specifically attached to concerns about the threat of terrorism, nor about our programs.
-They represent good sense and common, careful travel practices.
+When you’re abroad: No matter how usual things may seem in foreign locations, it is essential that you continue to be attentive to security issues.
+We do not encourage fear, but remind you that safe travelers exercise vigilance and caution.
+If you witness unusual incidents, share the information.
+Fee free to ask questions.
+And please take the time to read the points made below.
+These are standard recommendations for safety measures when traveling abroad, and they represent good sense and common, informed travel practices.

-- Don't stand out and don't go out at night alone.
-Traveling as an identifiable American group of students might imply more elements of risk than of protection.
 Remember a general rule: Try not to stand out as a group or as an individual; try to blend in with the surroundings.
-And, it never makes sense to go out at night alone.
+It never makes sense to go out at night alone.

-- Report suspicious events immediately.
-Contact your professor or the Resident Director immediately if you observe suspicious persons within the premises, classrooms, student hangouts, or other venues, and report anything which could indicate threats.
+Report suspicious events immediately.
+Contact your professor or a program director immediately if you observe suspicious persons within the premises, classrooms, student hangouts, or other venues, and report anything which could indicate threats.

-- Don’t be careless with information about yourself, fellow students, or Bradley events.
+Don’t be careless with information about yourself, fellow students, or Bradley events.
 Please be cautious when you meet new people.
 Do not share the name of your hotel or your room number room number (or your U.S. address or phone number).
 Never give away or leave student addresses or phone numbers, class schedules, or other material describing when and where our group activities take place.
-Never invite someone you=ve just met up to your hotel room – never.
+Never invite someone you’ve just met up to your hotel room – never.